Kuressaare: Landmarks and culture

+The city's biggest attraction is the Kuressaare Bishop's Castle, which mainly dates from the 14th century, and currently houses the Saaremaa Museum.

 The town hall was originally built in 1654, and restored, retaining classicist and baroque features.
 It was last restored in the 1960s with dolomite stairs at the front.
 St Nicolaus Church was built in 1790.

-The wooden Methodist Church, the oldest church building of the Estonian Methodist Church, dates from 1912.

 The annual Saaremaa Opera Days (Saaremaa Ooperipäevad) have been held in Kuressaare each summer since 1999.
 Other festivals include Kuressaare Chamber Music Days (Kuressaare Kammermuusika Päevad), held since 1995 and Kuressaare Maritime Festival (Kuressaare Merepäevad), held since 1998.

 Kuressaare also hosts the FC Kuressaare football club.